 - 14: Sarah Parker Remond and the Howard Athenæum

 - Sarah Parker Remond, the grand-daughter of a free black who fought in the Revolutionary War, committed her first act of public resistance at the Howard Athenæum.
-In 1853, Remond, who lived in Salem, had purchased tickets by mail for a performance at the Howard.
-When she arrived, the theater would not seat her in the seats she had paid for but, instead, made her sit in the segregated gallery.
-She refused, departed, and later sued the theater, winning $500 in damages.
+In 1853, Remond bought a ticket for the opera, Don Pasquale, at the Howard Athenaeum in Boston.
+When she refused to accept segregated seating, she was forced to leave the theatre and pushed down some stairs.
+Remond sued for damages and won her case.
+She was awarded $500, gaining an admission that she was wronged.
 Remond went on to become an international anti-slavery lecturer.Return to top

 - 15: Abigail Adams, Mercy Otis Warren, and Brattle Square City Hall Plaza, Cambridge Street